-The following Affirmative Action Program Statistics can be found on the Rhode Island College website here:
+The following Affirmative Action Program Statistics can be found website using the links below:

-- 1. AAP 2022-Statistical Summary
+- 1. AAP 2023-Statistical Summary

-- 2. AAP 2022-Applicant Data
+- 2. AAP 2023-Applicant Data

-- 3. AAP 2022-Applicant Flow
+- 3. AAP 2023-Applicant Flow

-- 4. AAP 2022-Determining Underrepresentation
+- 4. AAP 2023-Determining Underrepresentation

-- 5. AAP 2022-Job Group Analysis
+- 5. AAP 2023-Job Group Analysis

-Individuals may request paper copies of these statistics and/or the entire plan summary by contacting the Office of Institutional Equity.
+Individuals may request paper copies of these statistics and/or the complete AA plan summary by contacting the Office of Institutional Equity.